electronjoe/intervals-general/README.md

-# uom-intervals Crate RFC
+# intervals-general Crate RFC

 * Start Date Oct 13, 2018
+* Last Edit Nov 11, 2018
 * Work in Progress
 * Scott Moeller

 ## Summary

-Addition of a new Crate named uom-intervals which supports rigorous interval definitions, interval collections and common interval operations, all while enforcing units of measure.
+Addition of a new Crate named intervals-general which supports rigorous interval definitions (e.g. type-enforced representations of [all real interval types](https://proofwiki.org/wiki/Definition:Real_Interval_Types)), interval collections and common interval operations, all while operating over generic bound data types provided required traits are met (e.g. can use [units of measure](https://crates.io/crates/uom) as bounds).

 ## Motivation

 In working to write a simulation tool with support for e.g. step function representations that enforce units of measure - I found myself looking for an interval representation that would accept [uom](https://crates.io/crates/uom) types and was capable of sufficient expressivity so as to be closed under common Interval operations of {Union, Intersection, Complement}.
-Not finding a crate that met those criteria, I looked at other language implementations and began writing a proposal for a child-crate for [uom](https://crates.io/crates/uom).
+Not finding a crate that met those criteria, I looked at other language implementations and began writing a proposal for intervals-general.

 ### Requirements

 The Requirements for the library are then:

-1. Support for intervals that enforce units of measure
+1. Support for intervals with bound data types provied via generic
 1. Support for [open](https://proofwiki.org/wiki/Definition:Real_Interval_Types#Open_Interval), [closed](https://proofwiki.org/wiki/Definition:Real_Interval_Types#Closed_Interval) and [half-open](https://proofwiki.org/wiki/Definition:Real_Interval/Half-Open) Intervals
 1. Support for the type-enforced representation of the [empty](https://proofwiki.org/wiki/Definition:Real_Interval/Empty) Interval
 1. Support for the type-enforced representation of [unbounded](https://proofwiki.org/wiki/Definition:Real_Interval_Types#Unbounded_Intervals) Intervals

-Also nice to have
+Additional desires:

 1. no_std support
 1. No use of of panic, assert
 1. Minimize error handling by design
+1. Make the library hard to use incorrectly

 ### Requirement Reasoning